 RK: What about you, what did you want for yourself?

-Racheal asked me to come back to the station on Monday to write down the whole story.
+Rachael asked me to come back to the station on Monday to write down the whole story.
 I had never used a computer.
-I managed to rise the ranks in journalism and in less than a year, I was a political reporter form Monitor FM and the newspaper.
-The same year I was voted the youngest press secretary general for the parliamentary press association.
+I managed to rise to the ranks in journalism and less than a year later, I was a political reporter for Monitor FM and the newspaper.
+The same year I was voted the youngest press secretary general for the Parliamentary Press Association.

-I went for the interview and I had just learnt the word apparently.
+I went for the interview and I had just learned the word ‘apparently’.
 All the questions I was asked, I began with apparently and that’s how I got my visa.

 Rukwengye Benjamin (RB): Tony, why do you think public speaking is important for people who want to get into public space?
 2) What is the starting point for someone who wants to start on their public speaking?

 CO: Public speaking will always make you stand out wherever you go.
 Many people have great ideas but they cannot articulate them.
 If you cannot speak for your idea or product, it must be overwhelmingly good to speak for itself.
 Public speaking sets you apart from your competition.
 People are very visual and it helps to attract them to your speech.
 Public Speaking is important for everyone.
 It is important to understand that it gives you confidence

 RK: Speaking of confidence, some people are worried about being nervous, what would you tell them?